When is the best time to fly to Kusadasi?

 - Bar Street (Barlar Sokak) is the centre of the tourist area and open until the small hours during the summer.
 For a non-tourist experience head for the market on Friday mornings.

-- Ladies Beach (Kadinarplaji) is the town beach and very busy although there are less crowded ones to the south and north of the town.
+- Ladies Beach (Kadinarplaji) gets very busy although there are less crowded ones to the south and north of the town.
 Cruise ships call in here, and prices often go up when they are in port.

 - Visit the ruins of Ephesus which was once the boom town of Asia Minor.
 St Paul lived here and converted many people to Christianity.
 The local silversmiths objected to his presence as their trade in figurines of the “local” goddess Artemis was threatened.